Thanks to the generosity and enthusiasm of our supporters, the Marin Humane Society is able to offer a comprehensive range of programs and services.

 Through the Pen Pals of San Quentin program, specially selected inmates at San Quentin Prison help shelter dogs overcome behavior and medical problems.
 These pups need quality time with a person--and time is something the inmates have in abundance.
 The dogs spend almost all of their time with their handlers for about a month before they return to MHS to be available for adoption.

 The SHARE program provides a variety of services that keep people and their pets together.
 Dozens of volunteers and their pets regularly visit senior communities, schools, libraries and hospitals around Marin as part of our Animal-Assisted Therapy program.
 Our SHARE a Book program helps children improve literacy skills by having fun reading to specially trained dogs.
-And our Side-by-Side program provides pet care assistance to more than 200 low-income seniors, people living with HIV/AIDS, and people under hospice care.
+And our Pet Care Assistance program provides assistance to more than 200 low-income seniors and their companion animals.

 Hundreds of volunteers support MHS in a variety of ways, from fostering sick animals to staffing the MHS Thrift Store to acting as matchmakers in the Adoptions Department.